nunojusto/neo-sharp/containers/README.md

 `cd ../runtime_container`

-And the run the build command
+And then run the build command

 `docker build -t neo-sharp:0.1_runtime .`

-Now that we have the container images built we need to run each in sequence.
+Now that we have the container images built, we need to run each in sequence.
 First will be the SDK container, because it will create a shared folder and compile the Node there.

 `docker run -it -v neo-sharp-builds:/neo-sharp-builds --name neo-sharp-sdk neo-sharp:0.1_sdk`

 last command will compile the Application and exit to prompt (if no errors exceptions) and then You should start the App running the runtime container.

-`docker run -it -v neo-sharp-builds:/neo-sharp-builds neo-sharp:0.1_runtime`
+`docker run -it -v neo-sharp-builds:/neo-sharp-builds --name neo-sharp-runtime neo-sharp:0.1_runtime`

 Last command will give You neo-sharp console.
 All done ;)